koushik3/Text-Processor/README.md

 Text Processor contains code for PHASE-I and PHASE-II written in JAVA,
-whereas PHASE-III is written in Python using TCP server.
+whereas PHASE-III is written in Python using the TCP server.
 # Overview #
 ## PHASES-I,II: ##
   **a)Features:**